How to Sell Your Silver Coins (Not Recyled AI Info)

 There is a thriving online marketplace for selling coins.
 Collectors can connect with each other more easily than they could before the advent of the internet.

-With some patience and savvy, you may be able to sell your coins, depending on what they are, for a modestly higher price in a peer-to-peer transaction.
+With some patience and savvy, you may be able to sell your coins for a higher price in a peer-to-peer transaction.

 This means selling through: